 Separation anxiety usually peaks between 13 to 18 months, but of course every child is different.
 You can help your baby be less anxious by:

-- Making your goodbyes short and sweet - a hug and a promise to be back soon.
+- Making your goodbyes short and sweet and the same everytime.

-- Make your departure casual.
+- Making your departure casual.
 Don't build it up or appear anxious yourself.

-- Give your baby time to get to know new caregivers before you leave.
-They will be reassured if they have seen you together.
+- Giving your baby time to get to know new caregivers before you leave.
+They will be reassured if they see you together.

-- Show your delight when you are re-united with your baby.
+- Showing your delight when you are re-united with your baby.

 Talking is one of the most important skills your child will learn.
 It seems to happen naturally, but in fact you have a very important role to play.
 Your baby will learn to talk by hearing other people talk.
 The more you talk with your baby and respond to their noises and babbles, the more you help them learn to communicate.
 This will help them in every aspect of their life.